The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 #1: CoQ10 (Q10)

 You may not have heard of this enzyme before, but CoQ10 (coenzyme Q10) is a superstar antioxidant that’s vital for heart health.
-It protects against oxidative stress and high levels of C-reactive protein, a key marker of heart disease risk.
+It protects against oxidative stress and high levels of C-reactive protein.

 Beyond supporting cardiovascular function, CoQ10 is also required for cellular energy production – especially in hard-working muscles like your heart.
 Early signs of deficiency can include fatigue, muscle weakness, and exercise intolerance.